Ezequiel Duran Preview, Player Props: Rangers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the 29th-ranked team ERA across all MLB pitching staffs (5.62).
+- The Athletics have a 5.60 team ERA that ranks 29th across all league pitching staffs.

-- Athletics pitchers combine to surrender 187 total home runs at a rate of 1.3 per game (fifth-most in baseball).
+- Athletics pitchers combine to allow 188 total home runs at a clip of 1.3 per game (fifth-most in the league).

-- Blackburn makes the start for the Athletics, his 17th of the season.
-He is 4-4 with a 4.01 ERA and 90 strikeouts in 89 2/3 innings pitched.
+- Newcomb will start for the Athletics, his first of the season.

-- In his last appearance on Saturday, the right-hander threw five innings against the Los Angeles Angels, allowing one earned run while surrendering four hits.
+- The 30-year-old left-hander has pitched out of the bullpen five times this season.

-- The 29-year-old has put up a 4.01 ERA and 9 strikeouts per nine innings across 17 games this season, while allowing a batting average of .287 to opposing hitters.
+- Opposing hitters have compiled a batting average of only .080 against him this season.
+He has a 1.13 ERA and 11.3 strikeouts per nine innings over his five appearances.

 © 2023 Data Skrive.
 All rights reserved.